Briefing document

 Practical considerations

-Additional points to consider when deciding whether to pursue an employee ownership trust include:
+Additional points to consider when deciding whether to pursue an EOT include:

-• Valuation: The trustee will normally need to obtain independent professional valuation advice in order to satisfy itself that it is not overpaying for shares in the company.
+• Valuation: The trustees normally need to obtain independent professional valuation advice in order to satisfy itself that it is not overpaying for shares in the company.

 • Governance: Consideration should be given to how the trust and company will be run, taking into account the interaction between the company’s directors and the trustees.

 • Employee communication: Employee ownership can act as a powerful employee incentive, though effective communication is essential.
 This may include establishing an employee council.
-This could also aide effective governance.
+This could also aid effective governance.

 • Succession: Thought should be given as to how the current and future management team will be incentivised.
-This could include such individuals directly owning shares in the company.
-Alternatively, employees could be granted share options, such as through the Enterprise Management Incentive (EMI) scheme, the rules of which are modified to enable share options to be issued by companies controlled by employee ownership trusts.
+This could include such individuals either owning shares or receiving share options.
+Companies controlled by EOTs are able to issue share options using the Enterprise Management Incentive (EMI) scheme.

 Find out more…

-This note reflects the law in force on 14 February 2025 together with changes set out in the Finance Bill.
-Changes may be made to the Finance Bill before enactment.
-Please be aware that it does not cover all aspects of this subject.
+This note reflects the law in force on 12 June 2026.
+This note does not cover all aspects of this subject.
 To find out more about any aspect of the above, please discuss with your usual Deloitte contact.
 If you do not have a usual contact, please contact Michelle Robinson (michellerobinson@deloitte.co.uk).
 For further information visit our website at www.deloitte.co.uk